eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

 Member types
 ^^^^^^^^^^^^

-By member types, we refer to any type that can belong to a struct or a union, or be aliased by a typedef.
+Member types are any type that can belong to a struct or a union, or be aliased by a typedef.

 When used as sequence's elements, key or value types of a map, as an aliased type, etc., its name attribute is ignored and can be omitted.

 **Basic types**

-The available basic types XML tags are:
+The tags of the available basic types are:

 - ``<boolean>``
 - ``<octet>``